defiant00/whim-c/README.md

   /fn

   // method
-  myMethod : fn(self)       // self is a convention, not a requirement
+  myMethod :: fn(self)      // self is a convention, not a requirement
     return self.x + self.y
   /fn

-  // everything in a class is a declaration, so variables use = var = 3
+  // static variable
+  var := 3

-  // functions can be mutable as well myFunc = fn(z)
+  // functions can be mutable as well myFunc := fn(z)
     return z * z
   /fn

-  // same with classes, which can also be nested NestedClass = class
+  // same with classes, which can also be nested NestedClass := class
   /class

+  // can also use strings as keys
+  'something' :: 42

+  // operator overloading is done with strings
+  "+" :: fn(a, b)
+    return MyClass(a.x + b.x, a.y + b.y)
+  /fn
 /class

 // initialization is just the class used as a function,
-// this automatically creates a new instance and passes it in as the first argument myInst : MyClass(1, 2)
+// this automatically creates a new instance and passes it in as the first argument myInst :: MyClass(1, 2)

 // a class is a map with a few specific values defined
 // name - the name of the type